 To analyse the performance implications of CASPaxos, we need to take a little detour and discuss real-world systems.
 One great example is CockroachDB, a distributed SQL database.
 CockroachDB aims to be reliable and scalable.
 To achieve this, they partition their data and replicate each piece of data to a subset of the servers in the system using an algorithm they call MultiRaft.
 If they were to use a single Raft consensus group, then adding additional servers would not increase the total capacity of the database.
 If they use many Raft consensus groups naively, the overhead of each consensus group would have a toll on throughput.
 For example, Raft requires heartbeat messages while idle to maintain leadership.
 MultiRaft requires multiplexing each consensus group's log records on disk for performance.
 That means that log entries for each group might not live near each other on disk, since they are interspersed with many other groups' records.
 This may take a toll on recovery performance.
 The alternative is to store each group's log in contiguous disk segments, but this reduces write throughput: spinning disks and SSDs both perform better when operating sequentially.
 The optimizations required to make Raft scale well are tricky largely because of its log-based nature.

 Speaking of storage, let's talk briefly about storage engines.
 The storage engine is the database component responsible for reading and writing data in a reliable way.
 Examples include RocksDB, LMDB, ESENT (used in Exchange & Active Directory), WiredTiger, TokuDB, and InnoDB.
 Two of the most common data structures for implementing a storage engine are B+ Trees and more recently, Log-Structured Merge-Trees (LSM trees).
 In order to make B+ Trees reliable (any machine may crash at any time), a Write-Ahead Log (WAL) is used.
 This log is a file containing a sequential list of the database transactions which are being performed.
 The storage engine eventually applies these transactions to the database image.
 During crash recovery, the storage engine reads this file and ensures that all of the committed transactions have been applied.
 This recovery algorithm is called ARIES and it can be found in many reliable storage engines.
 So B+ Trees split your data into two parts: a log file and a tree.
-As the name implies, Log-Structured Merge-Trees include a log as a part of the core data structure and again, that log is used for recovery.
+Log-Structured Merge-Trees also generally adopt a Write-Ahead Log for recovery.
 Since spinning disks and SSDs perform best with sequential reads & writes, log files are a good fit for high-performance, reliable systems.

 Raft is built around log replication, so it might make sense to integrate with the storage engine so that a single log can be used for both purposes: local durability as well as replication.
 Unfortunately, the storage engine's log is generally not visible to the storage engine consumer and is usually considered an implementation detail.
 This means that Raft implementations which use an off-the-shelf storage engine such as RocksDB must store log records inside the storage engine so that they can be read back later.
 The result is that each operation needs at least 2 writes (1 on the critical path): one for the log entry and one for the result of applying the log entry once it's committed (eg, updating a value in a key-value store).
 A B+ Tree engine needs 4 writes (1 critical).
 By contrast, CASPaxos needs just 1 write: updating the value itself.
 Log-based algorithms have natural write amplification where as CASPaxos does not.